SophiaSama/AI-Receipt-Reader/docs/deployment/AWS_DEPLOYMENT_GUIDE.md

+# AWS Deployment is obsolete

+Deployment in AWS has been removed due to free tier account expiry.

 ## Infrastructure as Code (IaC)

-Your project uses **AWS SAM** which automatically creates ALL infrastructure when you deploy:
+This project uses **AWS SAM** which automatically creates ALL infrastructure when you deploy:

 1. ✅ **5 Lambda Functions** (automatically created)
 2. ✅ **API Gateway** (automatically created)